-- 5. Members of IUCN may be represented at the World Congress by up to three delegates.
-If a Member eligible to vote is represented by more than one delegate, it shall nominate a Head of Delegation. - 6.
-Any Head of Delegation who is unable to attend a sitting of the World Congress may be replaced by another delegate duly authorized to that effect by such Head of Delegation or by a duly authorized representative of the Member or, in the case of a State Member, in accordance with this State's procedures. - 7.
+5. If a Member eligible to vote is represented by more than one delegate, it shall nominate a head of Delegation.

+- 6. Any Head of Delegation who is unable to attend a sitting of the World Congress may be replaced by another delegate duly authorized to that effect by such Head of Delegation or by a duly authorized representative of the Member or, in the case of a State Member, in accordance with this State's procedures. - 7.
 No member of the Secretariat of IUCN shall be appointed as a delegate or an observer to the World Congress.